omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

 ## Using the Yajsapi bundle library

-First we will import yajslib:
+First, we will import the `yajsapi` library:

 ```html
         <script>